-No name servers are known on interface 2, so the node falls back to broadcast, and registration succeeds.
+No NBNSs are known on interface 2, so the registration succeeds.

 The name EXAMPLE is then added to the Local Name Table, with interface 2 in the Interface List.

 - 4. Later, another application tries to register the NetBIOS name EXAMPLE on interface 2.
 The name is already registered on that interface, so a success is immediately returned to the application. - 5.
 Later, another application tries to register EXAMPLE on interface 1.